Share:

 Antoine and Me

-Pamela Woolford's narrative multimedia project Antoine and Me, for which she performs the voiceover in character in addition to being the writer, director, and model, is the opening to a surreal love story contained in handmade photo albums and sound-designed photo narrations, or SDP narrations, an art form which she founded.
-The work premiered at the Baltimore Museum of Art "Baltimore, Addressed: Baker Artist Awards" exhibition, for which she created a site-specific installation centering the multimedia components of Antoine and Me in a broader story of Black love through time in Baltimore, Maryland, and combining Afrofuturism with archival materials dating back a hundred years.
+Pamela Woolford's narrative multimedia project Antoine and Me, for which she performs the voiceover in character and is the writer, director, and model, stands as a surreal love story contained in handmade photo albums and sound-designed photo narrations, or SDP narrations, an art form which Pamela Woolford has founded.
+The work premiered in 2022-2023 at the Baltimore Museum of Art "Baltimore, Addressed: Baker Artist Awards" exhibition, for which she created a site-specific installation centering the multimedia components of Antoine and Me in a broader story of Black love through time in Baltimore, Maryland.
+In her installation at the museum, she used her narratives to combine her new form of Afrofuturism with archival materials and ephemera dating back a hundred years.
+Antoine and Me combines age-old tactile artforms (contained in handmade photo albums and, at the Baltimore Museum of Art exhibition, written narrative storytelling) and digital technology used in the SDP narrations.
+In its opening year, the exhibition was voted one of the top 5 in the Baltimore area by BmoreArt magazine.

-Antoine and Me also marks the premiere of the world's first SDP narration Collectibles.
-A supply of 7 NFTs of the SDP narration for Photograph One of Antoine and Me was released at the WOCAX art show, Juneteenth weekend, 2022.
-For more information about the Antoine and Me project, visit pamelawoolford.com/antoine-and-me.
-For info about the related nfts, where you can actually hear an nft example of one of her SDP narrations, click the OpenSea NFT link at pamelawoolford.com/nft.
+Pamela Woolford's creation of Antoine and Me also marks the premiere of the world's first SDP narration NFT Collectibles.
+A supply of seven NFTs of the SDP narration for Photograph One of Antoine and Me was released at the WOCAX art show, Juneteenth weekend, 2022.

 -

-Audio for Antoine and Me Photo 1
+Antoine and Me SDP narration for photo 1

 -